Eight architectural delights from the RIBA Regional Awards

 Serving Belfast Rapid Transport (BRT), the small transport hub southwest of the city sits as part of the new civic square and is hoped will act as a catalyst for regeneration in the area.

-The complex geometry of the hub presents sweeping curves and a challenging build with a poured concrete roof set on a slope.
+The complex geometry of the hub with it sweeping curves presented a challenging build, with a poured concrete roof set on a slope.

-But it’s this dramatic outline which gives the building presence, together with the confident pairing of grey Portuguese granite cladding and the contrasting red granite frames that edge the exterior of its large windows.
+But it is this dramatic outline which gives the building presence, together with the confident pairing of grey Portuguese granite cladding and contrasting red granite frames that edge the exterior of its large windows.

-The red theme is continued internally, where board marked concrete is treated with a pigment whose colour harks back to the red brick Victorian buildings easily recognised in the city.
+The red theme is continued internally, where board-marked concrete is treated with a pigment harking back to the red brick Victorian buildings easily recognised in the city.

 RSAW (Royal Society of Architects in Wales) Wales

 Protected oak trees provided a challenge and the need for a sensitive response from the architects of this five bedroom residence.
 The new home occupies the site of a 1960s house and adapts an Arts & Crafts stable that adjoins it.

 A steel frame braces the new building allowing open spaces to house the family accommodation across three floors, though you wouldn’t know that looking in from outside.
 A mix of local red sandstone and sliding glass panels both wraps the structure and opens it to nature, expanding the living space.

 The stable forms a substantial kitchen with room to play, and both buildings are knitted together by a glass walled link drawing even more daylight into the living areas.

 The construction successfully opens out the Arts & Crafts stable, articulating the contemporary home to its companion and the surrounding countryside.